 - Recycling facility exemptions from NJDEP permitting

 Morris County's recycling efforts are having positive results.
-Figures calculated by NJDEP for 2010 show Morris County having New Jersey's 3rd highest recycling rate out of the state's 21 counties.
-Additionally, Morris County's recycling rate is the best in northern New Jersey and is significantly higher than most of our surrounding counties.
+Figures calculated by NJDEP for 2017 show Morris County's 51% municipal solid waste (MSW) recycling rate is the 3rd best out of the state's 21 counties.
+Additionally, Morris County's 67% total recycling rate is also 3rd highest New Jersey

 Recycling Information for the Resident